Sara Moura: Studies

-She began her artistic studies at EPAOE, Chapitô directed by Ávila Costa, Francisco Salgado, Rute Dutra and others.
-She has various workshops such as Voice and Singing with Sara Belo, Mime with Gardi Hutter, Physical Theatre with John Mowat and a Masterclass on Commedia dell’Arte with Carlo Boso.
+She began her artistic studies at EPAOE, Chapitô directed by Ávila Costa, Francisco Salgado, Rute Dutra, and others.
+She has various workshops such as voice and singing with Sara Belo, mime with Gardi Hutter, physical theatre with John Mowat and a masterclass on commedia dell'arte with Carlo Boso.

 Career

 She interned with Jorge Listopad at Teatro de Municipal de Almada as an assistant director and actress.
 She works with Artistas Unidos since 2006 where she was directed by Jorge Silva Melo and Franzisca Aarflot.
 She worked with Bicateatro and Animoforma as a producer and entertainer.

 In 2009 she mada her film debut with the film António Lobo Antunes: Escrever, escrever, viver directed by Solveig Nordlund.
 Since 2012 Sara has been working as an actress and producer at Skookum Films where she develops many projects with filmmaker Nuno Sá Pessoa.

 Sara performed as a DJ in various clubs and events as "Miss Sara".

 In 2015 she protagonized the documentary short film Je Suis Sousa Mendes directed by Cloves Mendes.
 She is part of the film selection jury at Arroios Film Festival in Lisbon.

 Sara has always been interested in writing and comedy.
-She is known for her love for comedy.
+She is known for her love for comedy, she created the Make Comedy Offensive Again hat, which has gained worldwide recognition.